-(69) "Filter Fabric" means a woven or spun-bonded sheet material used to impede or prevent the movement of sand, silt, and clay into drain media.
+(68) "Filter Fabric" means a woven or spun-bonded sheet material used to impede or prevent the movement of sand, silt, and clay into drain media.

-(70) "Five-Day Biochemical Oxygen Demand (BOD5)" means the quantity of oxygen used in the biochemical oxidation of organic matter in five days at 20 degrees centigrade under specified conditions and reported as milligrams per liter (mg/L).

-(71) "Five-Day Carbonaceous Biochemical Oxygen Demand" means BOD5, minus the nitrogenous demand, typically measured in mg/L.

-(72) "Fragipan" means a loamy subsurface horizon with high bulk density relative to the horizon above, seemingly cemented when dry, and weakly to moderately brittle when moist.
+(69) "Fragipan" means a loamy subsurface horizon with high bulk density relative to the horizon above, seemingly cemented when dry, and weakly to moderately brittle when moist.
 Fragipans are mottled and low in organic matter, and they impede movement of water and air and growth of plant roots.

-(73) "Governmental Unit" means the state or any county, municipality, or political subdivision or any agency thereof.
+(70) "Governmental Unit" means the state or any county, municipality, or political subdivision or any agency thereof.